RevokeCash/revoke.cash/README.md

 Revoke.cash natively supports Ethereum (mainnet and testnets), Gnosis Chain, Telos, Metis, Fuse and SmartBCH.

-It also supports Avalanche, Polygon, BSC, Arbitrum, Optimism, RSK, Fantom, Harmony, HECO, Moonbeam, Moonriver, Shiden, Iotex, Klaytn and Palm through a backend integration with CovalentHQ & Alchemy.
+It also supports Avalanche, Polygon, BSC, Arbitrum, Optimism, RSK, Fantom, Harmony, HECO, Moonbeam, Moonriver, and Cronos through a backend integration with Etherscan, CovalentHQ & Alchemy.
 Performance for these chains may be slower due to rate limits.

 If you want to learn more about (unlimited) ERC20 allowances, I wrote an article on my blog: [Unlimited ERC20 allowances considered harmful](https://kalis.me/unlimited-erc20-allowances/).